andremann/SKG-IF/docs/source/persons.rst

 Local identifier
 ----
-:Description: Unique code identifiying the **Project** in the OSG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying the **Person** in the SKG (if any, otherwise "stateless identifier").
 :Type:
 :Use: